knative/client/docs/cmd/kn_plugin_list.md

 ### Options

 ```
   -h, --help                 help for list
-      --lookup-plugins-in-path   look for kn plugins in $PATH
+      --lookup-plugins       look for kn plugins in $PATH
       --name-only            If true, display only the binary name of each plugin, rather than its full path
       --plugins-dir string   kn plugins directory (default "~/.kn/plugins")
       --verbose              verbose output
 ```

 ### Options inherited from parent commands